Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-Both clues strongly suggest stories that are not 'Harry Potter and the Sorcerer's Stone'.
-They effectively misdirect towards the other two choices or unrelated genres, avoiding any hint of the correct answer.
-The astronaut's quest is especially good.
+Both samples clearly point to wrong choices.
+Superheroes and detectives are strong misdirections.
+They avoid mentioning anything related to the correct answer's themes.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices